1995 Ole Miss Rebels football team

 The 1995 Ole Miss Rebels football team represented the University of Mississippi as a member of the Western Division of the Southeastern Conference (SEC) during the 1995 NCAA Division I-A football season.
 Led by first-year head coach Tommy Tuberville, the Rebels compiled an overall record of 6–5 with a mark of 3–5 in conference play, placing fifth in the SEC's Western Division.
 Ole Miss played home games at Vaught–Hemingway Stadium in Oxford, Mississippi and at the Liberty Bowl Memorial Stadium in Memphis, Tennessee.

 The Rebels were banned from appearing on television and the postseason due to severe sanctions handed down by the NCAA in November 1994 for violations committed by Billy Brewer, an ex-Rebel player who coached at his alma mater from 1983-93.
 As of 2025, the 1995 Rebels are the last team to be prohibited from appearing on live television by the NCAA.

-Due to the lost revenue from the television ban, plus other budget difficulties, the Rebels were forced to take a five-hour bus ride to Baton Rouge for its game vs. LSU.
+Due to the lost revenue from the television ban, plus other budget difficulties, the Rebels were forced to take a five-hour bus ride to Baton Rouge for their game vs. LSU.